grafana/k6-docs/docs/sources/next/using-k6/javascript-compatibility-mode.md

 ![Babel transformation in k6](/media/docs/k6-oss/diagram-grafana-k6-babel-pipeline.png)

-The k6 Babel transformation may slightly delay the startup for executing large scripts.
-Thus, some users prefer to bundle their test code outside k6.
-For this reason, k6 offers two JavaScript Compatibility modes:
+When executing large scripts, the k6 Babel transformation can slightly delay the startup time.
+Because of that, some users prefer to bundle their test code outside k6.
+For this reason, k6 offers two JavaScript compatibility modes:

 - [Extended mode](#extended-mode): The default, supporting ESM and most ES6+ features.
 - [Base mode](#base-mode): Limited to plain old JavaScript (ES5.1) and CommonJS, excluding the Babel step.